 - 1. The Union's Leadership Elections will take place via cross campus ballot before 31st March each academic year for the following positions - a.
 Full Time Officer Trustees - 2.
 NUS Conference Delegate elections will meet the requirements of NUS and selection criteria will be published each year.
 One space will be reserved for the Union's President (or their nominee) in their role as delegation leader. - 3.
-Officer Trustees shall hold their role from June following their election until June of the following year.
-There will be a handover period from the previous Officer Team facilitated by the union. - 4.
+Officer Trustees shall hold their role from the third Monday in June following their election until the second Friday in June the following year.
+There will be a handover from the previous Officer Team in the first two full weeks in June. - 4.
 Candidates for Officer Trustee must be available for the whole of their term of office. - 5.
-Elections for the committees of Union affiliated societies and sports clubs will take place in accordance with Bye Laws 5 and 6 and but will be run in line with the principles set out in this Bye Law. - 6.
+Elections for the committees of Union affiliated societies, sports clubs, and networks will take place in accordance with Bye Laws 5 and 6 and but will be run in line with the principles set out in this Bye Law. - 6.
 When an elected position remains vacant from any Union election or becomes vacant, a By-Election may be called.
 If an Officer Trustee resigns following the commencement of the academic year the position will remain vacant. - 7.
-If any elected position within an affiliated sports club, society or group remains vacant after an election and a student expresses interest in filling the position the relevant committee may organise a co-option.
+If any elected position, with the exception of an Officer Trustee remains vacant after an election and a student expresses interest in fulfilling the position then the relevant council/committee or affiliated society, sports club or network committee may organise a co-option election.
 The student will attend the relevant committee or council and state their reason for standing.
 The co-option must be agreed by a simple majority vote.
-NB This rule does not apply to the full time Elected Officers.